- Eat healthy meals and get plenty of rest.

 Going to college is a very exciting time in your life!
-You'll be meeting new people and learning new things.
-However, college can be a huge change from what you're used to.
+You’ll be meeting new people and learning new things.
+However, college can be a huge change from what you’re used to.
 You may be on your own for the first time in your life, having to make decisions about many issues including your health.
 This may seem overwhelming at first.
-I'll take time to learn how to handle both the freedom and responsibilities of college life.
-This guide will help prepare you for some situations that you may face during college, and help you make smart decisions so you can make the most out of your college experience.
+It will take time to learn how to handle both the freedom and responsibilities of college life.

 What’s important for me to know about before I go to college?

 Filling out your college enrollment health form: After you have sent in your acceptance to the college or university that you will be attending, you will be required to mail back a completed health form with a record of all of your immunizations (vaccines/shots/boosters).
 You should receive this health form in the information packet that you get in the mail.
 You will need to call your health care provider’s (HCP’s) office and arrange to have this form filled out.
 If you haven’t had a recent physical, you will probably need one.
 It’s also important to know if you have any allergies and to include this information on your health form.
 Your HCP’s office may be able to send or fax the health form directly to the student health center at your college.